Back to:

 .

-A Jewish Commentary on Job
+Jewish Commentaries on Job

-Gordis, Robert – The Book of God & Man: a Study of Job Buy (University of Chicago Press, 1965) 395 pp. ToC
+Gordis, Robert – The Book of God & Man: a Study of Job (University of Chicago Press, 1965) 395 pp. ToC

 .